eoglethorpe/deeper/docs/git.md

 # Push
 git push
 # if your branch is diverged, you can use use `git push --force`
-# But make sure others are not in that branch
+# But make sure others are not working in that branch
 ```